 Other 2014 exemplary friends of the arts: Germaine Arthur, Marc Cole, Cynthia McBride, Marc Perrett, Carrie Rice, and Rex Rice

-“Courting Pigeon Guillemots,” a bronze sculpture commissioned to honor Eleanor Stopps’ tireless work to save Protection Island for nesting seabirds, will be dedicated in front of the Northwest Maritime Center, 411 Water St., Thursday, August 14, 2 pm.
-The public event will be hosted by the Port Townsend Arts Commission, which accepted the donated piece on behalf of the City.
+“Courting Pigeon Guillemots,” a bronze sculpture commissioned to honor Eleanor Stopps’ tireless work to save Protection Island for nesting seabirds, was be dedicated in front of the Northwest Maritime Center, on Thursday, August 14, 2 pm.

 Two Port Townsend women spent over two years raising money to commission and purchase the sculpture of Eleanor’s favorite seabirds, then gave the sculpture to the City of Port Townsend.